PopulateTools/populate.tools/_careers/project-participation.md

 - Value a work environment which strives for excellence, from process to results, from design to code
 - Prioritize understanding and analyzing problems to come up with effective solutions
 - Can manage the status of several projects at different stages, coordinating the team and creating strong relationships with clients
-- Are interested in citizen participation, open data, data visualization
 - Are fluent in written and spoken English
 - Are experienced with Decidim

 ## Bonus points (not a strong requirement)

 - Have experience working with public administrations in Spain
+- Speak Catalan

 ## Benefits

-- **Remote, mixed or onsite**: some of us works regularly in our sunny Madrid office, others are fully remote, others mix.
+- **Remote, mixed or onsite**: some of us works regularly in our sunny Madrid office, others are fully remote (within Spain), others mix.
 You are free to choose your place of work.
 - **Flexible schedule and hours**: You design your work schedule around your life, not the other way round.
 - **Events:** We get together a few time a years to work, share and have fun (this was before certain pandemic, let's see what 2021 bring us!)
 - **Choose your hardware & software**: Linux, Mac... your choice